School Council

 Tickhill St Mary’s School Council

-Article 12 of the United Nations Convention on the Rights of the Child (UNCRC) says that children and young people should have a say in decisions that affect their lives.
-The School Council at Tickhill St Mary’s CofE Primary School plays an important role in promoting the voice of the child.
-It is an important and useful way for our school to provide leadership and development opportunities for pupils.
-It allows pupils to be involved in decision making.
-Our school council provides a meaningful way in which pupils can voice their opinions and have their views taken into account in decisions which impact upon them.
+Article 12 of the United Nations Convention on the Rights of the Child (UNCRC) states that children and young people should have a say in decisions affecting their lives.
+At Tickhill St Mary’s CofE Primary School, our School Council plays a vital role in promoting the voice of the child, providing leadership and development opportunities, and involving pupils in decision-making.